 The Women’s Art Library

 The Women’s Art Library began as an artists’ initiative that developed into an arts organization publishing catalogues and books as well as a magazine from the early 1980s to 2002.
 The main purpose however was to provide a place for women artists to deposit unique documentation of their work.
 The Library collected personal files that functioned together as an alternative public space to view and experience women’s art.
 Thousands of artists from around the world are represented in some form in this collection.
 To find out more about the Library and its collections visit the Library’s website.

 The Funding of this Project

-Phase 1 received equal funding from the Women’s Art Library, Goldsmiths’ Research Development Funds (CIG) and Goldsmiths’ Public Engagement Grants.
-CISP provided funding for the costs of the Launch.
+Phase 1 received equal funding from three grants awarded by the Women’s Art Library, Goldsmiths’ Research Development Funds (CIG) and Goldsmiths’ Public Engagement Grants.
+CISP also provided funding for the costs of the Launch.